 What Are “Empty Calories” ?

-We’ve all heard the term “empty calories” before, which means the type of calories that bring are not actually nutritional – they contain no protein, which our body needs, no fibre, and no healthy fats — nothing that’s gonna keep you satisfied.
+We’ve all heard the term “empty calories” before.
+This means the type of calories that don’t actually contain nutritional value.
+They contain no protein, which our body needs, no fibre and no healthy fats — nothing that’s going to keep you satisfied.

 Invest your calories wisely avoid sugars and starchy carbs.

 Know the Thermic Effect of Food